DigitalDenCloud/serverless-web-application-backend/README.md

 ### Project Description
 ------------------

-To deploy my architecture I used SAM CLI as my Infrastructure as Code method and GitHub Actions as my CI/CD method.
+The architecture is deployed by using SAM CLI as the Infrastructure as Code method and GitHub Actions as the CI/CD method.

-The backend components of my website support a counter of visitors to my  website.
+The backend components of the website support a counter of visitors to the website.
 The data (visitor count value) is stored in a DynamoDB database, which is accessed by a Lambda function written in Python3.
 The function is accessed through a REST API created with API Gateway, which when called will invoke the Lambda function and forward back the direct response due to a “Lambda proxy” configuration.
 Each time the page is loaded, a short JavaScript script utilizes Fetch API to ping the endpoint of my counter API, before rendering the response in the footer of the page.
-My site can now fetch and display the latest visitor count, while the Lambda function handled incrementation as it interacted exclusively with the database.
+The website can now fetch and display the latest visitor count, while the Lambda function handles incrementation as it interacted exclusively with the database.

 ### Project date
 ------------------